 All cabins are stocked with L’Occitane toiletries, bathrobes, mini bars and iPods, and a have a great split bathroom set-up — toilet in one little room and a large shower (and/or tub) and sink in another.
 They also have a desk and great adjustable reading lights on either side of the bed.
 Many standard cabins can accommodate three people with one on a sofa bed; ideal for families are the Prestige suites, which are ostensibly two connecting standard cabins.
 There are four large suites on the Deck 6 near the top of the ship.

-The new 184-passenger sisters LE LAPEROUSE (2018), LE CHAMPLAIN, LE BOUGAINVILLE and LE DUMONT-D’URVILLE, LE BELLOT, and LE JACQUES CARTIER arrived in mid-2018 and into 2019 with more to come.
-A feature on the new ships is the Blue Eye, and underwater sightseeing lounge.
+The new 184-passenger sisters LE LAPEROUSE (2018), LE CHAMPLAIN, LE BOUGAINVILLE, LE DUMONT-D’URVILLE, LE BELLOT, and LE JACQUES CARTIER arrived in mid-2018 and will continue into 2020.
+A feature on the new ships is the Blue Eye, an underwater sightseeing lounge.
 They make up what is termed Ponant Explorer Class with enhanced ice-breaking capabilities.

 LE BOREAL/L’AUSTRAL/LE SOLEAL/LE LYRIAL have two restaurants, one main entertainment lounge, one combination lounge/bar, and a lovely outdoor bar with sea views.
 There is no casino.
 Each has a spa with a Turkish steam room, hair salon, and an excellent ocean-view gym with a row of treadmills and recumbent bikes, plus a Kinesis wall with weights, pulls and grips for weight training.